konker/konker.dev/src/content/til/til-5.md

 title: SWC to speed up typescript
 slug: swc-to-speed-up-typescript
 author: Konrad Markus
-description: 'SWC is a great project which re-implements `tsc` the Typescript transpiler in Rust.
+description: 'SWC is a great project which re-implements `tsc` the typescript transpiler in Rust.
 Using this can significantly speed up typescript builds.'
 pubDate: 2022-08-08
 tags: ['til', 'typescript']
 ---